Datawheel/canon/README.md

 ### Setting up Facebook Logins
 1. [https://developers.facebook.com](https://developers.facebook.com)
-2. Hover over "My Apps" in the top right of the page and click "Add a New App"
+2. Once logged in, hover over "My Apps" in the top right of the page and click "Add a New App"
 3. Set up "Facebook Login" as the product.
 4. Choose "Web" as the Platform.
 5. Skip the Quickstart guide and go directly to "Settings" in the sidebar.
 Your settings should look like the following image, with at the very least `http://localhost:3300/auth/facebook/callback` in the Valid OAuth redirect URIs.
 Once there is a production URL, you will need to add that callback URL here along with localhost. ![](https://github.com/datawheel/datawheel-canon/raw/master/docs/facebook-oauth.png)